tdj28/blog/content/en/blog/post/math_science/datasci/vector-search-math/index.md

 **Search Logic**:
 You calculate which MBRs intersect with your query's search radius.
 You must descend into **every** intersecting MBR.

+### Historical Alternatives: LSH & Random Projection Forests
+Before graph-based algorithms achieved absolute dominance for dense vector search, two other techniques were deeply foundational (and still appear on benchmarks like **[ANN-Benchmarks](https://ann-benchmarks.com/)**):
+*   **Locality Sensitive Hashing (LSH)**: Instead of trees, LSH hashes vectors such that similar vectors fall into the same "buckets" with high probability.
+While computationally elegant, pure LSH struggles to match the recall-to-QPS (Queries Per Second) ceilings of modern graphs.
+*   **Random Projection Forests (e.g., Annoy)**: Popularized by Spotify, algorithms like Annoy build a "forest" of trees by recursively splitting the space using *random* hyperplanes rather than axis-aligned ones (like KD-Trees).
+You search multiple trees simultaneously to find the nearest neighbor.
+Annoy is historically famous and excellent for simple memory-mapped workloads, but its performance curve is largely dwarfed by HNSW and ScaNN today.

 {{% tabs "rtree-implementation" %}}
 {{% tab "Python" %}}